7

 Are Pilates Instructors in Demand?

-Yes, pilates instructors are in demand throughout North America and Europe.
+Yes, Pilates instructors are in demand throughout North America and Europe.

-In addition, people who teach pilates often get paid even better wages than a personal trainer or yoga instructor.
+In addition, people who teach Pilates often get paid even better wages than a personal trainer or yoga instructor.

 If you are a full-time instructor, working 25 to 30 hours a week, your salary can be more than $50,000.
 There has never been a better time to become a Pilates professional.